merentitis/kampasswd/README.md

 kampasswd
 =========

-A PHP script used by kamailio (openSER) subscribers to change their password while using digest authentication with MySQL.
+A PHP script to be used by kamailio (openSER) subscribers to change their password while using digest authentication with MySQL.

+Passwords should have been stored as pre-calculated HA1 strings, NOT plain text.
 You should enable ha1 calculation on your kamailio.cfg config file and disable the plain tex password column:

 #!ifdef WITH_AUTH